retrography/data-management/exercises/exercise_01.markdown

 ## Part 4

 1. Use the graphical user interface to make a "course" table with a many-to-many relationship to "people".
 Copy the script and keep it. _Hint: You can write down the script yourself as well.
 In order to do so, you need to create a table with two fields that are foreign keys to course.id and people.id._
-2. Write a `JOIN` query that returns people and the courses they are taking as one list
+2. Write a `JOIN` query that returns people and the courses they are taking as one list.
 3. Use the graphical user interface to make a self-referencing relationship to save the information regarding students sitting next to each other in the class.
 Copy the script and keep it. _Hint: Alternatively you can write the script yourself.
 All you have to do is to modify the people table and add an integer field and set it as a foreign key referencing the id field of the same table._
 4. Write a `JOIN` query that returns people sitting next to each other in one list.
 The query should return each pair of juxtaposing students in a single row.
 Is there any way to return all the students sitting in a row in one row of results? _Hint: You have to join the table with itself._